threedworld-mit/tdw/Documentation/python/obi_data/cloth/cloth_material.md

 - `lift` How much lift affects the cloth.
 The value is multiplied by the air density value.

-- `tether_compliance` Controls how much constraints will resist stretching

-- `tether_scale` Scales the initial length of tethers.

 ***

 ## Functions